|

 Take a minute to ‘just look at it’ before you try to play it.

-The purpose of this Musicarta module has been to persuade you to practice broken chord patterns regularly and creatively.
+The purpose of these Musicarta Broken Chords series modules is to persuade you to practice broken chord patterns regularly and creatively.
 The benefits for your song-writing, arranging and playing are enormous.

-Click through to Keyboard Chords – Broken Chord Patterns 2 for more patterns to work on and more ready-made broken chord riffs to play, or just click through and bookmark for study later.
+Click through to Broken Chord Patterns 2 for more patterns to work on and more ready-made broken chord riffs to play, or just click through and bookmark for study later.

 |